 I’m a sociologist interested in HIV, health activism and clinical practice.
 I am currently a Research Fellow at the Institute for Global Health at University College London (UCL), where I am working on several projects in the Centre for Clinical Research in Infection and Sexual Health.
 This includes contributing to the qualitative workpackage on the CASCADE Collaboration on HIV seroconversion; writing up interview data from ‘INTUIT: Interaction Design for Trusted Sharing of Personal Health Data to Live Well with HIV‘; and contributing to a grant proposal on digital health.

 Over the course of my research career to date, I have contributed to various projects, including studying experiences of navigating HIV care, HIV activism, the ‘ethics-in-practice’ of research in conflict, HIV self-testing, and health and wellbeing.

-Emily’s work has engaged with the relation between professional and lay expertise, biomedical technologies and clinical practice, sexuality and sexual practice, and the emotional entanglements and responsibilities of qualitative research.
-Her work is situated within Science and Technology Studies (STS), but it’s something of a complicated relationship.
+My work has engaged with the relation between professional and lay expertise, biomedical technologies, clinical practice, sexuality, and the emotional entanglements and responsibilities of qualitative research.
+My work is situated within Science and Technology Studies (STS), although it’s something of a complicated relationship.